-Also, there will be an update on water quality in the Kawartha Lakes, the annual lake water quality report will be available and other KLSA activities.
-For directions to the Bobcaygeon follow this link Bobcaygeon Community Centre (Arena)
+Also, there will be an update on water quality in the Kawartha Lakes, updates from the Lake Associations and other KLSA activities.
+All are welcome.